Coast Guard, Department of Homeland Security (DHS).

 The Coast Guard is establishing a dedicated offshore anchorage approximately seven nautical miles northeast of the St. Johns River inlet, Florida.
 This action is necessary to ensure the safety and efficiency of navigation for all vessels transiting in and out of the Port of Jacksonville.

 To view documents mentioned in this preamble as being available in the docket, go to https://www.regulations.gov, type USCG-2016-0897 in the “SEARCH” box and click “SEARCH.”
 Click on Open Docket Folder on the line associated with this rule.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions about this proposed rulemaking, call or email LT Emily Sysko, Sector Jacksonville Waterways Management Division Chief, U.S. Coast Guard; telephone 904-714-7616, email Emily.T.Sysko@uscg.mil.
+If you have questions on this rule, call or email LT Emily Sysko, Sector Jacksonville Waterways Management Division Chief, U.S. Coast Guard; telephone 904-714-7616, email Emily.T.Sysko@uscg.mil.

 End Further Info

 FR Federal Register